Brussels Celtic RFC: Capped Players

-The men's, women's and touch squads contain a number of players who have represented their respective countries internationally.
+The Men's, Ladies's and touch squads contain a number of players who have represented their respective countries internationally.
 The Belgian national teams frequently draw current and former players from their ranks.

 Of note, Crispin Maenpaa is regularly selected for the Finnish National team.
 Craig Dowsett, who currently plays for Old Albanian RFC and the Belgian National Rugby Union team, played for the BBRFC Rugby School as a junior.